maester365/maester/website/docs/monitoring/email.md

 ## Add the email alert step to your workflow

-Update your GitHub/Azure DevOps daily monitoring workflow to send the email alert using `Send-MtSummaryMail` after the Maester tests have been run.
+Update your GitHub/Azure DevOps daily monitoring workflow to send the email alert using `Send-MtMail` after the Maester tests have been run.

 **Note:** A UserId is required when running under an application context.
 This can be the UserId of any user or mailbox account in the tenant and will be the mailbox from where this message is sent from.